Vyroneia railway station: Facilities

 The station's original 19th-century brick-built station is now a restaurant, with the station office converted into a small grocery store selling local and traditional delicacies.
 As a result, the station is unstaffed, with no staffed booking office or waiting rooms.
 There is no footbridge over the lines, though passengers can walk across the rails; it is however not wheelchair accessible.
 There are no digital display screens or timetable poster boards; as a result, the station is currently little more than an unstaffed halt.
 However the building is well kept.
 Frequent buses do call at the station.

 Services

+As of 12 May 2025, Line 3 of the Thessaloniki Regional Railway calls at this station: service is currently limited, with two trains per day to Thessaloniki (trains 1635 and 3633), one train per day to Serres (3632), and one train per day to Drama (1634, via Serres).

-It is served by two long-distance trains between Thessaloniki and Alexandroupolis.
-Proastiakos service terminates here, with stopping services to Thessaloniki New Railway Station.
+It was also served by two long-distance trains between Thessaloniki and Alexandroupolis, but the service is currently suspended.

 The Tree

 Today, in the station's yard stands a huge plane tree with an inscription that records the events of July 1913.